Advancing the profession through participation

 OCLC welcomes all member libraries with full-level cataloging authorizations to participate in the Expert Community.
 Participants are able to correct, improve and upgrade all WorldCat master records, with the exception of PCC records (BIBCO and CONSER records).
 Library of Congress records that are not PCC records are included.
 Learn more about the Expert Community.

 Individuals are invited by OCLC to participate in the following advisory groups.
-If you are interested in participating in any of the following groups, please contact your Library Services Representative, or send us an e-mail.
+If you are interested in participating in any of the following groups, please contact your your local OCLC office by email.

 - Coming soon—OCLC WorldShare™ ILL Advisory Group